Linuxfabrik/monitoring-plugins/check-plugins/mysql-perf-metrics/README.md

                         being `OFF` under `REPEATABLE-READ`.
 Use it where an application connecting to this server cannot retry a transaction that was rolled back with error 1020, so the admin has no way to turn the variable on.
-Default:
-                        False
   --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is